Harnessing Home Equity in Oregon: ‘Buy Before You Sell’ With a Bridge Loan

 How much does a bridge loan cost in Oregon?

 The cost of a bridge loan in Oregon typically comes with a higher interest rate than a standard mortgage.
-Rates for bridge loans can be 1-3 percentage points above traditional mortgage rates.
+Rates for bridge loans can be 1 to 3 percentage points above traditional mortgage rates.
 Additionally, bridge loans often incur extra transaction fees.

 This higher cost reflects the increased risk for lenders, given the uncertainty of when your current home will sell.
 As a borrower, it’s vital to consider the possibility of having to make payments on both your mortgage and bridge loan if your home doesn’t sell quickly.